danielbodnar/awesome-stars/README.md

 ## debian

+- [Debian/dcs](https://github.com/Debian/dcs) - Debian Code Search (codesearch.debian.net) is a search engine that searches through all the 130 GB of open source software that is included in Debian.
+Supports regular expressions!
 - [LumIT-Labs/open-securekos](https://github.com/LumIT-Labs/open-securekos) - Open Secure-K OS is an operating system booting from a USB key in which you can safely create and store your personal and private data.
 It is a next generation live operating system following liveng
 - [64kramsystem/zfs-installer](https://github.com/64kramsystem/zfs-installer) - Program that prepares ZFS on a system, and installs Linux
 - [democratic-csi/democratic-csi](https://github.com/democratic-csi/democratic-csi) - csi storage for container orchestration systems